openedx/edx-documentation/en_us/shared/video/prepare_video/obtain_transcript.rst

   To obtain a transcript in .srt format, you can work with a transcript provider such as `3Play Media`_ or `cielo24`_.
-3Play Media and cielo24 offer a discounted rate for edX partners.
+3Play Media and cielo24 offer a discounted rate for edX.org partners.

   * If your course is on edx.org and you work with 3Play Media or cielo24, you can use integrated video transcripts in Studio to obtain transcripts and